 To apply for asylum, you must submit Form I-589, Application for Asylum and Withholding of Removal, issued by U.S. Citizenship and Immigration Services (USCIS).
 Along with the form, you must submit documents, affidavits, and any evidence you have proving who you are and what persecution you (and your family, if any) faced in the past or would face in the future in your home country.

-Even if you don't have many documents of your own, you should add documents created by others that are relevant, such as human rights reports and newspaper articles proving that your experience is similar to that faced by other people in your country.
+Even if you don't have many documents of your own, you should add documents created by others that are relevant, such as human rights reports, newspaper articles, and expert statements proving that your experience is similar to that faced by other people in your country.

-There's a time limit: you must file all the necessary documentation within one year of entrance to the United States or of the expiration of your permitted U.S. stay.
+Again, there's a time limit: you must file all the necessary documentation within one year of entrance to the United States or of the expiration of your permitted U.S. stay.
+Exceptions can be made, for example if your personal circumstances changed or the political situation in your country worsened, or if events beyond your control prevented your applying earlier, but you'd likely need an attorney's help to convince the authorities that you deserve an exception to be made in your case.

 The instructions that come with Form I-589 tell you what to do from a procedural standpoint.
-However, you'd be well advised to get an attorney's help with this process.
+However, you'd be well advised to get an attorney's help with this process even if you think your case should be an easy one.
 Proving that you truly fit the grounds for eligibility, and aren't just making up a story, requires a lot of preparation and effort.
 It's not uncommon for attorneys to submit a packet of materials that is at least one inch thick, and to help the client write a summary of their story that is several pages long.

 Within 60 days of receiving your application, USCIS should conduct an interview to review your application and hear your personal testimony.
 Lately, however, the agency has been extremely backlogged, so whether your case is heard this soon depends on its current policy regarding which applications to deal with first, as well as its staffing levels.